gwald43/gbd_2017_education/README.md

-# gbd_2017_education
+# Education in GBD 2017

-Collection of code for estimating GBD education covariate, education distributions, &amp; as a risk factor
+This is a collection of code for estimating the GBD education covariate, education distributions, &amp; as a risk factor